Fūka Nagano: Urawa Reds

 In 2014, Nagano played for Urawa Reds in Japan's top-division Nadeshiko League and helped the team win a league championship.

 Incheon Hyundai Steel Red Angels

 On 18 March 2018, Nagano signed a one-year contract with Incheon Hyundai Steel Red Angels.
 On 23 April, she made her debut in a 0–0 draw with Gyeongju KHNP.
 On 1 June, she scored her first goal in a 7–1 home victory against Changnyeong.
+She won the WK league in her lone season with the team.

 Chifure AS Elfen Saitama

 In January 2019, Nagano left South Korea and returned to her native Japan to play for Division 2 club Chifure AS Elfen Saitama.
 She stated that her motivation to join was because of her great respect for the coach of the team, Hiroshi Yoshida.

 Mynavi Sendai

 In January 2021, Nagano joined Mynavi Sendai.

 North Carolina Courage

 In July 2022, Nagano confirmed she would be joining the North Carolina Courage of the NWSL.
-She scored her first goal for the Courage on 20 August in a 4-0 victory over Chicago Red Stars.
+She scored her first goal for the Courage on 20 August in a 4–0 victory over Chicago Red Stars.